18 Best Places to Visit in California During Winter

 Looking for some winter wonderland fun in Southern California?
 Located just a short drive away from the bustling streets of LA, Big Bear somehow feels a world away, with towering evergreens and snow-capped peaks.

 In winter, the temperatures are mostly mild, with lows in the 20s and highs in the 40s and just enough flurries to offer perfect conditions to hit the slopes!
-Before heading out this way, make sure to check the road conditions and pack tire chains if there’s snow in the forecast.

 Ski lift in Big Bear, California in winter